Homepage of the site 'What to do with your life?'

 When you are gifted

-Agree to slow down your reasoning to allow the other to follow, because if they stall, they will have less confidence in the final decision.
+Accept to slow down your reasoning to allow the other person to follow, because if they fall behind, they will have less confidence in the final decision.

-Don't forget that if in the short term, it is more productive to help someone who is less gifted, in the long term, it is more productive to have helped them develop their abilities than to have given them the habit of passivity.
+Do not forget that although, in the short term, it may be more productive to lead a less gifted person, in the long term, it is more productive to have helped them develop their abilities than to have given them the habit of passivity.

-In the analysis part of the problem, the autistic is less biased by social habits.
-It is therefore a valuable partner for problem solving.
-We must understand that it is not the autistic person who is biased here, but rather normal personalities who give excessive importance to the social hierarchy, to the detriment of facts, and therefore of social harmony.
+In the problem analysis phase, the autistic person is less biased by social habits.
+This makes them a valuable partner for problem-solving.
+One must fully understand that it is not the autistic person who is biased here, but rather the so-called normal personalities, who place excessive importance on social hierarchy at the expense of the facts—and thus of social harmony.

-Take into account that autistic people do not speak the same language, because the same words are not based on the same perception of the world.
-We must therefore above all seek to understand each other, as with a foreigner who makes the effort to speak our language.
+Avoid being normative.
+You should have said hello, you can't say it like that, etc.Bear in mind that the autistic person does not speak the same language, as the same words are based on a different perception of the world.
+It is therefore above all important to seek understanding, as one would with a foreigner making the effort to speak your language.

-If you want to help an autistic person, teach them problem solving, just like everyone else.
-It's just that for an autistic person, it will be even more beneficial.
+If you want to help an autistic person, teach them problem-solving, just like everyone else.
+It is simply more beneficial to an autistic person.

 When you are autistic